sanyauChenCoder/Remote_SensingRemote888/README.md

 ---

-## 🧠Tomato_leaf_examination Training Guide
+## 🧠Remote_SensingRemote888 Training Guide

-This project uses the **Tomato_leaf_examination** model for training on a custom dataset.
+This project uses the **Remote_SensingRemote888** model for training on a custom dataset.
 Follow these steps to set up and train the model:

 ### 1. Environment Setup